plewis/plewis.github.io/phylogenetics/lab-searching.md

         alltrees fd=barchart;
         quit;
     end;

+Type Ctrl-X and save the file as _run.nex_.

-While it is possible to put a paup block directly into a data file such as _angio35.nex_, there are at least a couple of advantages to creating a separate NEXUS file like `run.nex` that contains the paup block.
-First, executing `run.nex` automatically starts a log file so that you will have a record of what you did.
+While it is possible to put a paup block directly into a data file such as _angio35.nex_, there are at least a couple of advantages to creating a separate NEXUS file like _run.nex_ that contains the paup block.
+First, executing _run.nex_ automatically starts a log file so that you will have a record of what you did.
 Second, it is not a great idea to put commands inside of the data file (_angio35.nex_) itself.
 Doing so may seem convenient at the time, but you will later forget that executing _angio35.nex_ involves starting a possibly long-running analysis that also may immediately overwrite output files that took a long time to create (if the analysis is indeed long-running).

-Note that because we used the `replace` keyword in the `log` command, the file `output.txt` will be overwritten without warning if it exists.
+Note that because we used the `replace` keyword in the `log` command, the file _output.txt_ will be overwritten without warning if it exists.
 Yes, this is called _living dangerously_ but saves some frustration if a run must be restarted.

 The delete command